 At the conclusion of this review, a national minimum wage order is made which will apply from the first full pay period on or after 1 July each year.

 What is a national minimum wage order?

 A national minimum wage order outlines the minimum wage for award and agreement-free employees.

 The national minimum wage order must set the following wages for award or agreement-free employees:

-- a national minimum wage
+- a national minimum wage for adults

 - a special national minimum wage for: